A simple guide to business loans and finance

 This type of business finance is typically used to relieve the strain on your cash flow, by providing funds to cover expenses (such as purchasing stock and paying invoices and wages) until you get paid by your customers.

 A lease, also known as finance lease, allows you to use an asset (like a car, machinery or equipment) for an agreed period of time.
 The lender buys the asset at your request and it is rented to you over a fixed period of time (the term of the contract).
-Once the lease period ends, you return the vehicle or equipment and pay the residual value.
+Once the lease period ends, you return the vehicle or equipment and pay the residual value/balloon payment.

 A hire purchase allows your business to buy assets over an agreed period of time.
-The lender buys the asset at your request and allow your business to use it in return for regular repayments.
+The lender buys the asset at your request and allows your business to use it in return for regular repayments.
 When all the repayments and final repayment is made, your business owns the asset.

 Sometimes known as accounts receivable finance, this is a quick way to access cash to pay outstanding invoices.
 You can typically access up to 85% of the value of your approved unpaid invoices.